tardate/LittleArduinoProjects/Equipment/FY3200S/README.md

 [![sweep](https://img.youtube.com/vi/jVyMcfEiMN0/0.jpg)](https://www.youtube.com/watch?v=jVyMcfEiMN0)

 Only a few comments, not necessarily that negative:

-* although billed as a 24MHz generator, and while it can achieve 24MHz, I see noticable attenuation over 20MHz
+* although billed as a 24MHz generator, and while it can achieve 24MHz, I see noticeable attenuation over 20MHz
 * on power-on, it always starts up with a 10V sine wave.
 It would be nice if it restarted with previously-used settings.
 * the control layout is a bit inconvenient:
     * if you use your right-hand, output coaxial cables get in the way when using the control knob
     * but if you use your left-hand on the control knob, you obscure the screen
 * because the push-button controls are quite stiff, and the unit is so light, you are more likely to push the unit around instead of pushing a button!
 Find myself using two hands - one to hold the unit in place, the other to play with the controls.
 The feet seem to make the problem worse rather than better.
 Have to find a good place in the workspace desk where it won't go skitting around..

 ### Inside